usaid-cs/yesterday-i-learned/random.md

 1. [Muhammad is not depicted][wikipedia 44] because Muslims are concerned with idoltry, including idoltry of their own prophets.
 1. Non-Muslims are prohibited from entering [Mecca][wikipedia 45], where Muslim pilgrims jostle for a chance to kiss the [Black Stone][wikipedia 46], an Islamic relic which, according to Muslim tradition, dates back to the time of Adam and Eve (making Adam and Eve about 1500 years old).
 1. Meteorites are meteors that reach the ground.
-1. The American civil war began because white people in the Southern states wanted slavery but the North did not.
-To this day, some black people still hate white people for having this war, AFAIK.
 1. [Some sites][stackexchange 3] always ask for the user's age, to avoid liability of a young user visiting the page while an older user is logged in.
 1. [A Void][wikipedia 50] is a book without the letter "e" (apart from the author's name).
 1. Never buy Seagate drives; [Stop buying WD][backblaze]; start buying HGST (Hitachi).
-1. The reasoning behind [colors for traffic lights] is because Green represents life flourishing and going.
-Red was a sign of life stopped and yellow was a caution that would mean red is coming.
 1. When your married relationship turns sour, quit your job.
 When a divorce takes place, you get half.
 This does not work if the other person is also unemployed.
 1. You don't smell the odor compounds when they are dissolved in the saliva.
 It is only when the saliva dries up, like when you lick the back of your hand, that you can smell them.
-That's why you tend to smell bad breathe when someone talks; the moving air dries up the mouth and caries the compounds toward you
+That's why you tend to smell bad breath when someone talks; the moving air dries up the mouth and caries the compounds toward you
 1. [Tabarnak][urbandictionary 2] (QC French for "Fuck"); Baiser (FR French for "Fuck")
 1. [JSONX][ibm] is a format that allows lossless XML conversion to a JSON-like string.
 1. Season cast iron cookware with [flaxseed oil][sherylcanter], apparently.